 Dorich House Museum

-One of London’s hidden gems, Dorich House Museum at Kingston University is located a ‘Deer’s Leap’ from Richmond Park, along Kingston Vale in South West London.
+Dorich House Museum at Kingston University is located a ‘Deer’s Leap’ from Richmond Park, along Kingston Vale in South West London.

 Dorich House is the former studio home of the sculptor Dora Gordine and her husband the Hon.
 Richard Hare, a scholar of Russian art and literature.
-Now Grade II listed, the building was completed in 1936, to Gordine’s design, and is an exceptional example of a modern studio house created by and for a female artist.
-Following Gordine’s death in 1991 the house was acquired and renovated by Kingston University and is now open to the public as a fully accredited museum.
+Now Grade II listed, the building was completed in 1936, to Gordine’s design, and is an exceptional example of a modern studio house by a woman artist.
+In the spirit of Gordine’s exemplary life and career, the Museum operates as an international centre to promote and support women’s creative practice.

 Visitors can enjoy the house and collections and, weather permitting, spectacular views from its roof terrace overlooking Richmond Park.